shupershuff/PalworldServerTools/README.md

-# Palworld Server Tools
+# Overview
-PowerShell based tool for administering dedicated Palworld servers.
+PalworldServer Tools is a PowerShell script used for administering dedicated Palworld servers.

-Readme and instructions IN PROGRESS
+Currently this is a tool without a GUI designed to run when called by task scheduler, sensors or other scripts.
+A GUI will hopefully be developed down the track, I need to learn how to create these first!.

 **Note:**
 This is an early version of this script and will likely have some bugs.<br>
-If you notice anything funky or would like additional functionality, please raise an issue.<br>
+If you notice anything funky, would like additional functionality or have any questions, please raise an [issue](https://github.com/shupershuff/PalworldServerTools/issues).<br>
 Please also see the [Planned Changes](#planned-changes-features--fixes) section below.<br>

-## Usage:
+## Use Case:
 Script is designed to be used with Task Scheduler (for updating/launching server)<br>
 Can also be used with HASS.Agent (or other tools) to issue and capture the results of RCON commands.<br>
 To use, call the script with launch parameters eg "& '.\PalworldServerTools.ps1' -save"<br>